foods to foster a healthy relationship when recovering from AFRID

 When an individual struggles with ARFID, they typically do not consume enough calories or essential nutrients the body requires to grow and function properly.

-In children, this lack of nutrients results in stunted weight gain and/or vertical growth.
-In adults, it results in weight loss.
+When ARFID is present in children, this lack of nutrients results in stunted weight gain and/or vertical growth.
+In adults, a lack of nutrients from ARFID can result in problematic weight loss.
 With little nutrients to rely upon, the body may begin to conserve energy and slow down its processes for normal functioning.
 This may result in the following health consequences, which can be life-threatening if left untreated:

 • Electrolyte imbalance/deficiency